 Research aimed at finding a biological mechanism for the health effects of EMF is ongoing.

-Read more: Electricity and leukaemia
+Read more: Electricity, power lines, magnetic fields and childhood leukaemia

 ii) UV radiation

 The ultra-violet component of sunlight is known to increase the risk of skin cancer in adults.

 Australia and New Zealand have a relatively high incidence of childhood melanoma which may be due to UV radiation.

 The possible role of infections in childhood cancer has been much-studied.

 Viruses are known to be implicated in some human cancers including:

 - Hodgkin lymphoma and nasopharyngeal carcinoma (all associated with Epstein-Barr virus)

 - Kaposi sarcoma (HIV and HHV8)